Culture Perth and Kinross Limited – Directors

 All our Board Members work with us on a voluntary basis and do not receive payment for their role with Culture Perth and Kinross.

 Culture Perth and Kinross is a Company Limited by guarantee and a registered Scottish Charity.
 It also operates a trading subsidiary which delivers café, retail and venue hire services across its venues.
-There is a Board of Directors, chaired Charles Kinnoull and comprised of 11 highly experienced individuals bringing expert knowledge and support to the organisation including in business, finance, law, public sector, marketing and sales as well as the Arts.
+There is a Board of Directors, co-chaired by Sandie Dawe and James Findlay, and comprised of 11 highly experienced individuals bringing expert knowledge and support to the organisation including in business, finance, law, public sector, marketing and sales as well as the Arts.

 Councillor Chris Ahern